jamsyoung/jamsyoung.com-octopress/source/_posts/2013-08-26-how-i-develop-node-applications.md

 **Part 1**

-This is no right way or wrong way to develop a node application.
-Well, there probably is a wrong way, depending on who you ask, but if you are a software developer, odds are you have chosen this life because you are constantly striving for the best, most efficient way to develop.
-With that said, if you are doing it a wrong way, it is just because you haven't rewritten it again, and again, and again.
+There is no right way or wrong way to develop a node application.
+Well, there probably is a wrong way, but you won't do it wrong for long.
+Being a software developer, you have chosen this life because you are constantly striving for the best, most efficient way to develop.
+If you are doing it a wrong way, it is just because you haven't rewritten it again, and again, and again.
 That's what we all do, we refactor over and over until we run out of time.
-So, if you are doing it the wrong way, its just a matter of time before you change it.

 This is what I am currently doing.
 I didn't do this in the past, and I will change it in the future.
 This is just where I am at, in my current state of